prakhar2808/OSDev/README.md

 3. http://www.jamesmolloy.co.uk/tutorial_html (Well-explained advanced OS design concepts and implementation!)

 The OS has been run on Qemu x86 32-bits emulator.
-Instead of using GRUB, I have created a customer bootloader following cfenollosa's tutorial (1).
+Instead of using GRUB, I have created a custom bootloader following cfenollosa's tutorial (1).

 Future Goals -
 1. File System?